gorbatschow/cuba-2.1-mirror/README.md

 |         |                                           |                 |
 | Cuhre   | Cubature rules                            | deterministic   | globally adaptive subdivision

-All four have a C/C++, Fortran, and Mathematica interface and can integrate vector integrands.
-Their invocation is very similar, so it is easy to substitute one method by another for cross-checking.
-For further safeguarding, the output is supplemented by a chi-square probability which quantifies the reliability of the error estimate.
-The source code compiles with gcc, the GNU C compiler.
-The C functions can be called from Fortran directly, so there is no need for adapter code.
-Similarly, linking Fortran code with the library is straightforward and requires no extra tools.

 **Vegas** is the simplest of the four.It uses importance sampling for variance reduction, but is only in some cases competitive in terms of the number of samples needed to reach a prescribed accuracy.
 Nevertheless, it has a few improvements over the original algorithm and comes in handy for cross-checking the results of other methods.